Top 7 Procore Alternatives for Small Contractors (Guide + Comparison)

 Top 7 Procore Alternatives for Small Construction Companies

-1. 123worx – A One-Stop Solution for One-Man Shoots
+1. 123worx – A One-Stop Solution for Construction Project Management

 123worx

 123worx was created for small to mid-size construction companies and is thus your best option among robust and affordable alternatives to Procore.
-The big enterprise systems require big-budget investments, but 123worx delivers essential features such as project calendaring, collaboration, job site cost, document control, CRM, and more through a streamlined modular system that grows with your business.
+The big enterprise systems require big-budget investments, but 123worx delivers essential features such as project calendaring, collaboration, job site cost, document control, CRM, and more through a streamlined, modular system that grows with your business.

 2. Buildertrend – Great for Homebuilders & Remodelers